2023 Oscars Gift Bag: Take A Look Inside This Year's Goodie Bag

 Frequently Asked Questions (FAQs)

-Answer: The 2023 Oscars will be airing on Monday, 13 March, at 9 am Singapore Time.
+Answer: The 2023 Oscars will be airing on Monday, 13 March, at 9 am Malaysian Time.

 Answer: It's held at the Dolby Theatre in Los Angeles.